M-T-1/shorten-text-file-lines/README.md

 This script re-formats text files by cutting the line length down (to approximately 110 characters by default).
+The script does not remove characters, it only inserts new lines at the next space after the character limit.

 Requirements:
 Python 3
 All python libraries used are pre-packaged with python as part of the os library